Vwake04/book-store/README.md

 # Book Store
-Book library integrated with MongoDB and querying via CLI using using Nodejs
+Book library integrated with MongoDB and querying via CLI using Nodejs